Financial Aid Information for Fall 2014

 Last day to pay in-person for Early Fall Registration is July 31st.
 Last day to pay for Early Fall Registration using Web Advisor is Aug 1st.
 Please check website for future updates on when payments will be accepted.

 We will begin doing Book Emergency Loans beginning July 28th.
 Students needing a Book Emergency Loan must have already registered before they come to Financial Aid.
 The Datatel system will not allow us to process a book emergency loan until the student has registered and the student’s tuition payment has been covered.
 Students with Book Emergency Loans can begin charging books on the same dates as all other Financial Aid students.
 See Below.

 All Financial Aid Students and/or Sponsored Students (including those that completed Early Registration) may charge books against their Financial Aid in the Bookstore on the following dates:

 Student ID is required.

-Summer 2013 Financial Aid payments will be based on enrollment at the 10% point of the semester (May 22nd).
-Refunds will be available beginning on June 11th.
+Fall 2014 Financial Aid payments will be based on enrollment at the 10% point of the semester (August 26th).
+Refunds will be available beginning on September 25th.
+Financial Aid payments for any course that does not start at the beginning of the semester will not be paid out until after the course has started and attendance has been verified.
 There will be no in-person pick up for refunds.

 ****Please remember that Financial Aid students and Veterans should only be taking classes that are in their current program of study.******